NuGet/docs.microsoft.com-nuget/docs/quickstart/create-and-publish-a-package-using-the-dotnet-cli.md

 1. Create a folder named *AppLogger*.
 1. Open a command prompt and switch to the *AppLogger* folder.
 All the dotnet CLI commands in this quickstart run on the current folder by default.
-1. Enter `dotnet new classlib`, which uses the current folder name for the project.
+1. Enter `dotnet new classlib`, which creates a project with the current folder name.

 For more information, see [dotnet new](/dotnet/core/tools/dotnet-new).